 Here’s my guide to visiting the spectacular Musée d’Orsay in Paris.
-In this guide, I take you on tour of 25 of the Musée d’Orsay’s most famous must see masterpieces and art works.
+In this guide, I take you on tour of 25 of the Musée d’Orsay’s must see masterpieces and famous paintings.

 The Musée d’Orsay is one of Paris’ true treasures and a must visit site on the Left Bank.
 In 2018, it was named the “best museum in the world” in the TripAdvisor Travelers’ Choice Awards.

 There’s good reason.
 The Musée d’Orsay is housed in a beautiful converted Beaux-Arts railway station.
 The museum has the world’s largest collection of French paintings from 1848 to 1914, a period when Paris was the undisputed artistic capital of the world.

 The Musée d’Orsay is where you’ll find a spectacular cache of Impressionist and Post-Impressionist art, including many works by the movements’ most revered figures, Claude Monet and Vincent Van Gogh.
 The Musée Orsay also has rich collections of the decorative arts, sculpture, and photography.

 In 1810, the Musée d’Orsay began life as a magnificent government palace.
 In the 1890s, much of the palace was destroyed by fire.
 It was rebuilt and, in 1898, re-inaugurated as a train station.

 In 1939, technology had surpassed it.
 So, once agin, the building needed to be repurposed.
 Initially, the French State was stumped over what to do with the edifice.
 It was a cavernous barrel vaulted tunnel, after all.